FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

         Additional data may be required for these components including bridge and culvert rating curves or tables, streets width and curb height, and river cross section surveys.

-   **Estimate the project area**
+   Estimate the project area

-   To create a computationally efficient model, it is best to minimize the grid system
+   To create a computationally efficient model, it is best to minimize the grid system around the project area.

-   around the project area.
-The project computational domain (or grid system) can be

-   outlined using the aerial photography.
-The grid system boundary should be located
+    The project computational domain (or grid system) can be outlined using the aerial photography.

-   so that the project area it is not affected by either inflow or outflow conditions.
-The

-   inflow and outflow nodes should be considered as non-essential nodes (sources and

-   | sinks) and these should be located away from the project area.
-   | If the project area is relatively small compared to the entire
-     hydrologic basin that

-   may  need to be modeled, more than one FLO-2D simulation could be considered.

-   A coarse grid system can be established for watershed or river system and a more

-   Hint:
+     The grid system boundary should be located so that the project area it is not affected by either inflow or outflow conditions.
+The inflow and outflow nodes should be considered as non-essential nodes (sources and sinks) and these should be located away from the project area.
+If the project area is relatively small compared to the entire hydrologic basin that may  need to be modeled, more than one FLO-2D simulation could be considered.
+A coarse grid system can be established for watershed or river system and a more detailed grid system created for the local project area where flood detail may be important.
+The outflow from the course grid system will constitute the inflow to the detailed grid system.

-   Use any ASCII editor

-   such as NotePad™ to edit

-   the data files.
+   Hint: Use any ASCII editor such as NotePad™ to edit the data files.

-   Hint:

-   An alternate method to

-   run the model is to copy

-   the FLO.EXE file into the

-   project folder and double

-   click on it from a browser.
+   Hint: An alternate method to run the model is to copy the FLO.EXE file into the project folder and double click on it from a browser.

 .. container::
    :name: page14-div

    .. image:: ./img/Data_Input_Manual_PRO_2023/Data_Input_Manual_PRO_2023013.png
-   4

-   **c**

-   **haPter**

-   ** 1**

-   **G**

-   **ettInG**

-   ** s**

-   **tarteD**

-   detailed grid system created for the local project area where flood detail may be im-

-   portant.
-The outflow from the course grid system will constitute the inflow to the

-   detailed grid system.

-   **Selecting the grid element size**
+   Selecting the grid element size

    See the FLO-2D Reference Manual for more instructions.
-Once the overall project

-   area has been identified, estimate the grid system size (as a rough rectangle) and

-   determine the approximate number of grid elements that would be required for dif-

-   ferent size square grid elements such as 50 ft, 100 ft, 200 ft, etc.
-    The grid element

-   | size will control how fast the FLO-2D flood simulation will run.

-   | To help with the grid element size selection, the following criteria are suggested

-   based on a rough estimate of peak discharge.
-The peak discharge Q

-   peak

-    divided by

-   the surface area of the grid element A

-   surf

-    should be in the range:

-   Q

-   peak

-   /A

-   surf
+Once the overall project  area has been identified, estimate the grid system size (as a rough rectangle) and determine the approximate number of grid elements that would be required for different size square grid elements such as 50 ft, 100 ft, 200 ft, etc.  The grid element size will control how fast the FLO-2D flood simulation will run.
+To help with the grid element size selection, the following criteria are suggested based on a rough estimate of peak discharge.
+The peak discharge Q peak divided by the surface area of the grid element A surf should be in the range:

-   < 10.0 cfs/ft
+    Q peak/A surf < 10.0 cfs/ft 2

-   2

         or in metric:

-   Q

-   peak

-   /A

-   surf

-    < 0.3 cms/m
+    Q peak/A surf < 0.3 cms/m2

-   2

-   The closer Q

-   peak

-   /A

-   surf

-    is to 3.0 cfs/ft

-   2

-    (0.1 cms/m

-   2

-   ),  the faster the model will run.
-If
+   The closer Q peak/A surf is to 3.0 cfs/f 2  (0.1 cms/m2),  the faster the model will run.
+If  the Q peak/A surf is much greater than 10.0 cfs/ft2 or 0.3 cms/m2, the model will run more slowly.

-   the Q

-   peak

-   /A

-   surf

-    is much greater than 10.0 cfs/ft

-   2

-    or 0.3 cms/m

-   2

-   , the model will run

-   more slowly.
-After the grid element size has been selected, proceed with establishing

-   the grid system using the QGIS/FLO-2D Plugin.
-There are QGIS workshop lessons

-   to assist in getting started on a new project.
+   After the grid element size has been selected, proceed with establishing the grid system using the QGIS/FLO-2D Plugin.
+There are QGIS workshop lessons to assist in getting started on a new project.

    Table 1.1.
 Grid System Size